How much should the advisers spend on SEO?

 However, as Google’s algorithm became more sophisticated, with updates such as the wonderfully named Penguin and Panda, it’s become far harder to game the system.

-That’s one of the reasons I’m nervous about advisers spending large amounts of money on SEO.
+That’s one of the reasons I’m nervous about advisers spending large amounts of money on financial SEO.

 Another is simply that the number of people searching Google for relevant terms is relatively low.
 Most advisers want to be ranked well for relevant, local, search terms, for example: